Welcome to SOMa Yoga

 SURROUND SOUND MUSIC

-FREE SANITIZING SPRAY & TOWELS TO CLEAN YOUR MAT
+FREE SANITIZING SPRAY AND TOWELS TO CLEAN YOUR MAT

 COMFORT, CONVENIENCE, CONNECTION.